 The Internet Archive is a nonprofit digital library offering free universal access to books, movies, and music, as well as almost a trillion archived web pages.

 OpenArchive is a project dedicated to the ethical collection and long-term preservation of mobile media.
-Save (share, archive, verify, encrypt) is the mobile application we’ve created to do this.
-Save enables people to send media to multiple places, including the Internet Archive and other destinations of their choice.
-This option also enables people to create public or private media collections.
+Save (secure, archive, verify, encrypt) is the mobile application we’ve created to do this.
+Save enables people to send media to multiple storage backends, including the Internet Archive, Nextcloud instances, and other decentralized backends of their choice.
+This option also enables people to create public or private media collections that they fully control.

 Although social media platforms are an easy place to house photos and videos, these platforms lack critical security safeguards and are subject to state censorship and content takedowns from the companies themselves.
 Use Save to avoid these pitfalls: